MeinChef/UDL-Loss-Fitting/README.md

 `$ python main.py`

 # Novelty in our Demo
-The visualizatition of the data in different graphics and a visualization that wasn't done before by someone else.
+The visualizatition of the data in different graphics that weren't used before by someone else for this task.